 Registered General Nursing Diploma, BSc in Professional Studies in District Nursing, Certificate in Education, Royal College of Nursing Nurse Practitioner Award.
 She has other qualifications in diabetes, continence care, palliative care and nurse prescribing.
-We now have 2 members of staff particularly trained for taking blood samples (phlebotomy as it is correctly known) and blood pressures.
-They are Lynda Saint and Debbie Mason.
-When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with either Lynda or Debbie instead of as previously, with one of the doctors or a practice nurse.
-This will free up nursing time for appointments for smoking cessation, asthma etc.
+We have staff particularly trained for taking blood samples (phlebotomy as it is correctly known) and blood pressures.
+Claire Bodfield and Kath Bainbridge are our Health Care Assistants and this is part of their role in the practice.
+When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with Claire or Kath.
+This will free up nursing time for more complex appointments such as Asthma or Diabetic reviews.

 We provide a physiotherapy service at The Bellingham Practice.
 The physiotherapist is Eileen Davidson.
 She is employed by Northumberland Care Trust and are based at Hexham General Hospital.
 Clinics are held at the practice twice a week on Mondays and Thursdays.
 Following referral from your doctor they will offer you a range of treatments for a wide variety of acute and chronic musculo-skeletal disorders.
 If the GP feels that a patient is unable to attend the clinic at the surgery the physiotherapist can visit at home.
 They will assess and give advice on mobility problems and provide walking aids.
 Their aim is to provide a comprehensive service within a convenient and familiar location for the residents of Bellingham and surrounding area.

-If you get a prescription from a doctor for the “morning after pill” then it is free at the chemist, however you can go directly to the chemist without a prescription and purchase it for £23.
+You can get a prescription from a doctor for the “morning after pill” and take it to the chemist, or go directly to the chemist without a prescription - either way it is free.

 If you are between 13 and 19 you can obtain emergency contraception directly from the chemist free of charge, Please ask for a private word with the Pharmacist.